-Manganese is a naturally occurring metal found in rocks and soil in Vermont.
-Manganese dissolves from the bedrock into the groundwater that fills wells drilled into or close to these rocks.
-Some common dietary sources of manganese are nuts, tea, leafy greens, and whole grains.
-Your daily intake of manganese will depend on your food choices and includes the water you drink.
+Manganese is an essential metal needed for the body to function.
+Small amounts of manganese are added to most vitamin supplements and baby formulas to make sure people get enough.
+Some common dietary sources of manganese are nuts, tea, leafy greens and whole grains.
+Your daily intake of manganese will depend on your food choices, and it includes the water you drink.

-However, exposure to too much manganese over a long period of time could harm your nervous system.
+Consuming too much manganese over a long period of time could harm your nervous system.
 Studies suggest that babies may be especially sensitive when fed formula made with well water that has high amounts of manganese.

 The Health Department recommends testing your private water source for manganese every five years.

 Levels of manganese in drinking water are regulated by the Environmental Protection Agency (EPA) and the State of Vermont.
 The Health Department has set an advisory level for manganese at the EPA’s lifetime health advisory of 0.300 mg/L (milligrams per liter) to protect the nervous system.

 And as a general rule, manganese concentrations below 0.050 mg/L will not cause staining or a bitter taste.

 The Health Department Laboratory offers test kits for manganese.

 Manganese can be lowered or removed from drinking water with treatment.